-Herring was the founding member of seminal band Col Bruce Hampton and The Aquarium Rescue Unit along with Jeff Sipe, Oteil Burbridge, Matt Mundy and Bruce Hampton himself.
-In 1997 he joined Butch Trucks, Derek Trucks, John Popper, Kofi Burbridge, Oteil Burbridge, Marc Quinones to form Frogwings after which he joined Jazz is Dead with Billy Cobham, Alphonso Johnson, T Lavitz.
-Jimmy was asked to join the legendary Phil Lesh as a part of his band which continued for good part of the decade.
-During his tenure there, he was asked to join the The Other Ones, the project that comprised of Grateful Dead members.
+In 1997, Herring joined Butch Trucks, Derek Trucks, John Popper, Kofi Burbridge, Oteil Burbridge, Marc Quinones to form Frogwings, after which he joined Jazz is Dead with Billy Cobham, Alphonso Johnson, and T Lavitz.
+Jimmy was asked to join the legendary Phil Lesh as a part of his band, which continued for a good part of the decade.
+During his tenure there, he was asked to join the The Other Ones, the project comprised of former Grateful Dead members.
 During this time Jimmy also founded Project Z, an experimental instrumental trio with close friends Jeff Sipe and Ricky Keller.
-The band released two records under their name, the self-titled album in 2000 and Lincoln Memorial (Abstract Logix) in 2006
+The band released two records under their name, a self-titled album in 2000 and Lincoln Memorial (Abstract Logix) in 2006.

-Herring is featured on more than twenty records, and incredible has only released two solo records.
+Although Herring is featured on more than twenty records, he has only released two albums under his own name.
 In 2008, the humble guitarist broke away from working as a sideman with the release of his first solo endeavor Lifeboat (Abstract Logix).
 The highly melodic album boasts a personal side of Jimmy, unseen in his previous projects.
-With Lifeboat, Herring explored several styles of the Jazz and Fusion genre.
-Whether it was on his soulful, diminished blues, “Scapegoat Blues”, his passionate ballad “New Moon”, that reveals his Dregs influence, or his arrangement of the Disney classic the “Jungle Book Overture”, Herring was sure to share the sonic stage with his fellow musicians.
-The album showcased Jimmy’s writing and playing skills beyond his domain and became a favorite of his ardent fans as well as new fans like John McLaughlin, Chick Corea among others.
+With Lifeboat, Herring explored several strains of the jazz and fusion genre, from harmonically demanding post-bop to more high-powered environs.
+Whether it was on his soulful, diminished blues, “Scapegoat Blues,” his passionate ballad “New Moon” (which reveals the influence of the Dixie Dregs), or his arrangement of the Disney classic the “Jungle Book Overture,” Herring’s performances were insightful and challenging while still innately appealing and melodic.
+The album showcased Jimmy’s writing and playing skills beyond his domain, and became a favorite of his ardent fans as well as new fans such as fellow musicians John McLaughlin and Chick Corea, among others.